wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In this case, the lower level cache that issued the `FetchInv` should treat the `PutS` or `FlushLineInv` event as the response to `FetchInv`.

-2. If the state is `E_Inv`, indicating either a `FlushLineInv` or eviction, but never `GETx` since `GETx` will not transit into this state (`GetX` will eagerly mark the block in all levels that process this request as dirty).
+2. If the state is `E_Inv`, indicating either a `FlushLineInv` or eviction, but never a data request, since data requests will not cause a block to transit into this state (`GetX` will eagerly mark the block in all levels that process this request as dirty), then it will be treated in the same way as an `M_Inv`.

-I do not know why these two cases are treated differently from those in `handleFetchInv()`, although correctness seems to be preserved.
+I do not know why these two cases are treated differently from those in `handleForceInv()`, although correctness seems to be preserved.

 ##### handleFetchInvX()